HL7/US-Core/input/intro-notes/StructureDefinition-us-core-careteam-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core-CareTeam profile:
+The following are example usage scenarios for the this profile:

 -   Query for a Patient's CareTeam
 -   [Record or update] a Patient's CareTeam